Praveshjain-git/dgcc-club.github.io/README.md

 3. Navigate to `localhost:4000` to view the output of the site.

+## Contribution
+Add your data to `_data/team.yml` and send a PR to this repo.
+Once the PR is merged with all test cases passed, it will automatically be reflected on the website.

 ## Pushing
 After implementing all the changes necessary, you will need to push this to your github fork.